83% of users expect sites to load in 3 seconds or less but the median load time of the top 500 ecommerce home pages is 10 seconds

 About 47% of all shoppers want your website to load in under two seconds.

 If a page takes more than three seconds to load, over 40% of visitors will bounce.

 Nothing is more frustrating than a slow website.
-Not only it is bad for end users, it’s also very bad for website owners.
-In the day and age we live in, having a website is a necessity not only for businesses, but also for anyone who wants to share useful information with the world.
-Whether they are photographers trying to showcase their work, artists trying to make their voice heard, stay-at-home moms providing DIY tutorials or teachers who want to share their knowledge, it’s of crucial importance to have a website that’s effective.
+Not only it is bad for end users, but it’s also very bad for website owners.
+In the day and age, we live in, having a website is a necessity not only for businesses but also for anyone who wants to share useful information with the world.
+Whether they are photographers trying to showcase their work, artists trying to make their voice heard, stay-at-home moms, providing DIY tutorials or teachers who want to share their knowledge, it’s of crucial importance to have a website that’s effective.
 One of the key factors that make a website effective is speed.

 Why Does Your Website’s Speed Matter?

 Speed can make or break a website.
 It affects your traffic, page views, conversions, sales, and your overall reputation.
 By making it faster, you can improve your business or your fan base and help it grow.
 Studies have shown:

 - 47 percent of people expect a website to load in less than two seconds.>

 - 40 percent of people are very likely to leave a website if it takes more than three seconds to load.